kxdang/kiendang.me/content/blog/081-gatsby-image-optimization/index.md

 Another thing I added was the `Link` component.
 Since I queried for the name, I made the images clickable and routed the name to static page generated using Markdown files.

-The Markdown files were created in their respective names and therefore generate a static post for each image which was a perfect place to let her show case her sketches related to the artwork or even write about the images.
+The Markdown files were created in their respective names and therefore generating a static post for each image which was a perfect place to let her show case her sketches related to the artwork or even write about the images.